-- To understand the development of Education in India an Historical perspective. - To understand the salient features of Indian Education, Ancient, Medieval and Modern period. - To acquaint with significant points of relevant documents and reports of above period. - To acquire an adequate knowledge of recommendations of various commission and committee on Indian Education
+- To understand the development of Education in Indian Historical perspective. - To understand the salient features of Indian Education, Ancient, Medieval and Modern period. - To acquaint with significant points of relevant documents and reports of above period. - To acquire an adequate knowledge of recommendations of various commissions and committees on Indian Education